flybywiresim/docs/docs/dev-corner/qa-process.md

 ## Reporting on Tests

-To report test results on GitHub please use the template below:
+To report test results on GitHub, please use the template below:

 ```
 Quality Assurance Tester/Trainee Report